Ranga-Auaha-Ako/canvas-icons/README.md

 npm run dev -- --open
 ```

+You can test out all of the features of the icon selector, but choosing an icon will result in a 404 page as there is nothing to return to.
+If you would like to test integration with Canvas, use the "Paste XML" configuration type and copy + paste the XML from ./src/static/config.dev.xml into the "XML Configuration" box.
+Choose a memorable name, and save it to a test course of your choosing.
+Hot reload is enabled, but hot-reloading while previewing in Canvas will discard the callback information required to save the icon.
+This means that you'll need to close and re-open the dialogue if you want to test that functionality.

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+To build the project for testing the "production" output:

 ```bash
 npm run build
 ```

-> You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
+> You can preview the built app with `npm run preview`.
 This should _not_ be used to serve your app in production.
+You can host the app to be available to other devices on the network through `npm run host-preview` (for testing the built app) and `npm run host` (for testing with dev features enabled).